sfc-aqua/quisp/README.md

 When you are ready to start contributing, you can start reading the code, as [we have done](doc/code-spelunking.md).

+You will also want to look at some of the [software design documents](doc/software-design.md).

 ## Development tools

 A few tools (mainly scripts) can be used to make development a bit easier.